-To become familiar with the decision impact analyses by a Markov model, three sample scenarios among different decision possibilities are selected and the impact of each approach is compared with the original enrolment trend based on the actual historical data as the basis of the forecasting process.
+To become familiar with the decision impact analyses by a Markov model, three sample scenarios among different decision possibilities are selected and the impact of each approach is compared with the original enrolment trend based on the actual historical data as the basis of forecasting process.
 The possible transitional states for a sample Course-A are as follows.

-- Commencing Course-A: The number of new students who enrolled in Course-A for the first year. - Returning to Course-A: The number of students who re-enroll in the same course in the following year. - Returning to other courses: The number of students who re-enroll but in other courses in the following year. - Leaving institution: The number of students who leave the institution, either by completing or dropping the course
+- Commencing Course-A: The number of new students who enrolled in Course-A for the first year. - Returning to Course-A: The number of student who re-enrol in the same course in the following year. - Returning to other courses: The number of students who re-enrol but in other courses in the following year. - Leaving institution: The number of students who leave the institution, either by completing or dropping the course

 Figure 6: The process of the 1st Scenario.
 Section (A) shows the initial vector (actual and estimate) for each forecasting period.
+(B) focuses on the Returning headcount of each forecasting chain.
+The summary results are shown in (C).
+The total number of students in each year is shown in the same color.

-(B) focuses on the Returning Based on the described transitional possibilities a set of selected sample scenarios is chosen.
+Based on the described transitional possibilities a set of selected sample scenarios is chosen.
 The original state and three selected scenarios to improve the course enrolment trend are defined as follows.

-- Original State: The actual values transitional state based on the original Actual transition matrix elements. - Scenario 1: Increase re-enrolment from the sample Course-A into the same course $(A{1,1})$ , and decrease the attrition $(A{1,4})$ , - Scenario 2: Increase re-enrolment from the other courses into Course-A
+- Original State: The actual values transitional state based on the original Actual transition matrix elements. - Scenario 1: Increase re-enrolment from the sample Course-A into the same course (A1,1), and decrease the attrition (A1,4), - Scenario 2: Increase re-enrolment from the other courses into Course-A $(A{2,1})$ , and decrease the attrition $(A{1,4})$ . - Scenario 3: Increase re-enrolment from the completions of other courses into Course-A (A3,1) and decrease the attrition (A4,4).